yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

-This is an article about raytracing on the CPU as fast as possible.
-Because we are going to be focusing on fast for most of the article, there will assumptions of raytracing, math and programming.
-To not leave people behind, I'll try explaining some basics as we go, but to get deeper understanding, I wholeheartedly recommend the Raytracing Weekend book series as a primer (https://raytracing.github.io/).
+This is an article about fast raytracing on the CPU.
+Because we are going to be focusing on fast for most of the article, there will assumptions of raytracing, math and programming knowledge.
+To not leave people behind, I'll explain some basics as we go, but to get deeper understanding, I wholeheartedly recommend doing your own research.
+A good place to start is the Raytracing Weekend book series (https://raytracing.github.io/).
 The second topic for which there will be assumptions is SIMD, which I will not be explaining at all.
 Here, my long-form recommendation for the patient viewer is Casey Muratori's Handmade Hero (https://guide.handmadehero.org/) and Computer Enhance (https://computerenhance.com) series, which both touch on way more than just SIMD.

 The article stems from work I did in early 2023.
-As of the time of writing (December 2025), that work is the most focused technical work I have done.
-This was quite the luxury for me, as I usually don't get to concentracte for weeks on doing single part of the system well, and instead have to prioritize what is the most valuable thing for me to work on.
+As of the time of writing (December 2025), that work is still the most focused nugget of technical work I have done.
+This was quite the luxury for me as I usually don't get to concentrate on doing single part of a larger system well, and instead have to prioritize what is the most valuable thing to work on.
 This was a happy and rare exception.
 Also note that I am a generalist, and don't consider myself deeply knowledgeable in computer graphics.
 I am painfully aware that I could have missed an obvious technique that could have made the results better.
-If after reading the article you think of something I did not explore thoroughly, I'll be delighted to get your email.
+I'd be happy to receive your email with any feedback on the technical (and non-technical) contents of this article.

 Now, before we get to the core of the problem, here's the last bit of context.

-In late 2022 and early 2023, a startup company I worked for was about to get funding, and we started warming up the programming team, which meant building a small part of the system together first, before fanning out out wide.
-A small but important part we knew we needed.

-The goal of the company as percieved back then was to give real estate developers tools to procedurally generate housing architecture.
-This housing was supposed to meet the developer's criteria, such as yields, a correct mix of functions and apartment sizes, aesthetics, as well as spatial inputs (e.g. build here but not there, build in this shape...).
-We assumed that to generate that architecture, there would be a computer learning process.
+In late 2022 and early 2023, a startup company I worked for was about to get funding, and we wanted to warm up the programming team on a thing we knew we are going to need, before fanning out and developing the rest.
+The goal of the company was to give real estate developers tools to procedurally generate housing architecture.
+This housing was supposed to meet the developer's criteria, such as yields, a correct mix of functions and apartment sizes, aesthetics, as well as spatial instructions (e.g. build here but not there, build in this shape...).
+We assumed that to generate the architecture, there would be a computer learning process.
 As it is with learning processes, they need to get feedback on their results from one iteration that can be fed into the next, gradually improving the results.
-Generating livable architecture is a very high-dimensional problem.
-A house is definitely not just any "house shaped" geometry, so before we can enter the realm of architecture (and maybe even good architecture?), there's structural engineering, business, regulatory and legal criteria that a development project must satisfy.
-For such a tall order, we assumed that even a smartly designed learning algorithm will have to do many iterations, getting feedback from a myriad of evaluators (structural, accoustic, sunlight/daylight, business, legal) until it reaches a solution.
+Architecture is a very high-dimensional problem space.
+A house is definitely not just any "house shaped" geometry, and before we can enter the realm of architecture, there's structural engineering, business, regulatory and legal criteria that a house must satisfy.
+For such a tall order, we assumed that even a smartly designed learning algorithm will have to do many iterations, getting feedback from a myriad of evaluators (structural, sunlight/daylight, accoustic, business, legal) until it reaches a solution.

 (TODO(jt): Include GIF here?)